Celiac Disease and Anemia

 - Foods contain two different forms of iron: heme and non-heme iron.
 Heme iron is found in animal products and is absorbed at a higher rate than non-heme iron, the iron found in grains, vegetables, and fruit.
 Eat more meats for better iron absorption.

-- Vitamin C also increases iron absorption!
-Try eating citrus fruits or bell pepper when you take your iron.
+- Vitamin C also increases iron absorption.
+Try eating citrus fruits or bell pepper when you consume your iron.

 - What do I do if iron supplements upset my stomach?